syncfusion-content/windowsforms-docs/WindowsForms/Add-Syncfusion-Controls.md

 Syncfusion UI for Windows Forms can added at runtime using C# / VB.
 The following steps helps to add required Essential Windows Forms control through code.
 For example: **TextBoxExt**.

-1. Create a Windows Forms project in Visual Studio and refer to the following assemblies.
+1.Create a Windows Forms project in Visual Studio and refer to the following assemblies.

 * Syncfusion.Tools.Base.dll
 * Syncfusion.Tools.Windows.dll
 * Syncfusion.Shared.Base.dll
 * Syncfusion.Shared.Windows.dll

-2. Create an instance of **TextBoxExt** using it namespace
+2.Create an instance of **TextBoxExt** using it namespace

-{% capture codesnippet1 %}
 {% tabs %}

 {% highlight C# %}